“Opening Act has not only taught me the craft of acting, but things that I can apply to life such as diligence and determination.”

 for a packed audience at a professional NYC theater.
 Photo by JG

-Student Leadership Company Opening Act’s Student Leadership Company is comprised of students from each of our program sites who have demonstrated leadership and a commitment to Opening Act.
-Students meet monthly throughout the year to deepen their leadership training and to devise original theatrical pieces they perform in the community.
+STUDENT LEADERSHIP COMPANY Opening Act’s Student Leadership Company is comprised of students from each of our program sites who exhibit notable collaborative leadership qualities within their ensembles.
+Students meet throughout the year to devise original, social-justice-based theatrical pieces they perform in the community.

-Summer Arts and Leadership Conservatory This two-week intensive program allows students to take their leadership and artistic skills to the next level through immersion in a wide-ranging curriculum that includes courses in Shakespeare, Voice, Scene Study, Musical Theater, and Leadership.
+SUMMER ARTS AND LEADERSHIP CONSERVATORY This three-week intensive program allows students to take their leadership and artistic skills to the next level through immersion in a wide-ranging curriculum that includes courses in Shakespeare, Voice, Scene Study, and Leadership.
 The Conservatory culminates with a performance showcasing students’ artistic and leadership skills.

 Emmy Award-winning actress and Opening Act Artistic Advisory Board Member Uzo Aduba works with students at Opening Act’s Theater Arts and Leadership Conservatory.